BIO/04 (PLANT PHYSIOLOGY)

 DEPARTMENT OF BIOLOGY AND BIOTECHNOLOGY "LAZZARO SPALLANZANI"

-Knowledge of Plant Physiology, Molecular Biology and Genetics
+Knowledge of Plant Biology, Molecular Biology and Genetics

-The course is organized in such a way that the students will be able to develop the following competences:
+The course in organized in such a way that the students will be able to develop the following competences:

-1. Develop knowledge on the genetic engineering and sustainability methods and capacity to understand the value of these techniques and their use to address the challenges of the 21st century
+1. Acquire knowledge on the molecular aspects of plant meristem activity and key molecular players (genes, proteins, phytohormones) in plant totipotency, biotechnological application of genetic engineering in the agricultural and industrial context; understand the value of molecular processes/techniques and their use to address the challenges of the 21st century

-2. Understanding how to apply this knowledge to improve useful traits for agriculture and industry sectors; learn how to use virtual materials to develop a model for molecular cloning and genetic transformation of plants
+2. Understand how to combine the value of basic research in plant molecular biology with applied research in the fields of agriculture and industry; learn how to use virtual materials to develop a model for molecular cloning and genetic transformation of plants

-3. Develop autonomous evaluation skills: the debates proposed for evaluation purposes will aid students to develop the ability to critically analyze the scientific literature, evaluate published results and critically interpret and communicate the outcome of scientific researches
+3. Develop autonomous evaluation skills in view of critically analyzing the scientific literature, evaluate published results, and critically interpret and communicate the outcome of scientific researches

-4. Develop communicative skills: the use of interactive instruments supported by the thematics of the course will be useful to develop communication skills
+4. Develop communicative skills through the use of interactive instruments supported by the thematics of the course

 5. Develop the ability to understand and interpret the presented information in the context of the course thematic